Instant Pot Baby Back Ribs

-You can cook 2 racks of baby back ribs in 8qt Instant Pot without doubling the liquid amount.
+You can cook 2 racks of baby back ribs in 6 or 8qt Instant Pot without doubling the liquid amount.
 Also my dry rub recipe makes generous amount, so it’s enough for 2 racks.

 Make-Ahead: You can cook the ribs in Instant Pot a day in advance.
 Store in the fridge, bring it out on the counter about an hour before cooking to bring it to room temperature.
 Brush on BBQ sauce and finish it on the grill or in the oven.